Looking for the best books to learn Korean? If your answer was a big “YES!” then you’ve come to the right place.

 Because of how the book is segmented, it works best for learners that need some assistance structuring their studying.
 You won’t have to bounce around sections or “go with the flow” if you commit to studying this book.

 If you want to reach a decent level of Korean language ability quickly, such as grammar and vocabulary, then this book would be useful.
 Its grammar lessons are in-depth and easy to understand.

-However, there may be a little bit too much in the way of explanation in some areas, particularly the section explaining Hangul (the Korean Alphabet).
+However, there may be a little bit too much in the way of explanation in some areas, particularly the section about learning basic Hangul (the Korean Alphabet).

 Feel free to skim some of the more detailed lessons if you feel like you’re not getting anything out of them — they’re very interesting and can sometimes help you remember concepts by providing context that you’ll remember, but they’re not absolutely necessary unless you want some additional knowledge.